 the keyword groups from your keyword strategy that you want to include in the forecast

-the target rank you want to achieve for each keyword group (between 2 and 10)
+the target rank or rank range you want to achieve for each keyword group (between 2 and 10)

 an estimated progression speed from the current rankings to the targeted ones